Leberwurscht/Diaspora-User-Directory/doc/source/trie_manager.rst

 trie_manager program
 ====================

-The ``trie_manager/manager`` program manages a set of 16 byte hashes in a manner that efficient synchronization of these hashes between two servers is possible.
+The ``trie_manager/manager`` program manages a large set of 16 byte hashes in a manner that efficient synchronization of these hashes between two servers is possible.
 It is not meant to be called manually; it requires some higher-level program which calls it and forwards the synchronization traffic over the network to other machines.

-This program is derived from the OpenPGP key server `SKS`_.
+This program is derived from the OpenPGP key server `SKS`_ and therefore written in OCaml.

 .. _SKS: http://code.google.com/p/sks-keyserver/